dkassab/hands-on-with-kubernetes-gke/docs/demos/02-healthcheck-demo.md

 k8s-workshop-site   172.17.149.128   104.196.252.72         80:32233/TCP   13s
 ```

-## 8. Now deploy the broken deployment
+## 8. Now Deploy the Broken Deployment

 ```
-$ kubectl apply -f examples/healthcheck/broken-deployment.yaml
+kubectl apply -f examples/healthcheck/broken-deployment.yaml
 ```

-## 9. Refresh the Kubernetes dashboard
+## 9. Refresh the Kubernetes Dashboard

 Now refresh the Kubernetes dashboard displaying the pods a few times

-You should start to see the warning message `Liveness probe failed: HTTP probe failed with statuscode: 404`  You will see that some of the pods have failed to start.
+You should start to see the warning message `Liveness probe failed: HTTP probe failed with statuscode: 404`.
+You will see that some of the pods have failed to start.

-## 10. Refresh the browse displaying the website
+## 10. Refresh the Webapp

 You should still see "version 1.0" displayed on the webpage.

-Kubernetes health checks have failed on the new pods so version 1.1 of the website isn't healthy so no traffic is being sent to it.
+Explanation: Kubernetes liveness checks have failed on the new pods for version 1.1 of the app, so no traffic is being sent to them.
 Kubernetes is preventing a rolling update from happening until the new pods are known to be healthy.

 ## 11. Delete the demo

 Finally execute the following command to tidy away the demo:

 ```
-$ kubectl delete -f examples/healthcheck/service.yaml
-$ kubectl delete -f examples/healthcheck/broken-deployment.yaml
+kubectl delete -f examples/healthcheck/service.yaml kubectl delete -f examples/healthcheck/broken-deployment.yaml
 ```